 The Australian Government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.

-These guidelines may be changed by the Department of Veterans' Affairs.
+These guidelines may be changed by DVA.
 When this happens, the revised guidelines are published on GrantConnect and the Community Grants Hub websites.

 12.1 Enquiries and feedback

 Complaints about this grant opportunity